-T-Mobile and MetroPCS merger complete, combined company known as 'T-Mobile US'Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile and MetroPCS merger complete, combined company known as 'T-Mobile US'Alex Wagner - Editorial Director of News and Content

 Time to throw some rice and get ready to catch the bouquet, because the marriage of T-Mobile and MetroPCS is now complete.
 T-Mobile announced this morning that the two companies are now one and that the combined entity, known as "T-Mobile US," will begin trading on the New York Stock Exchange as "TMUS."